 Now, when you are familiar with the basics of customer group management in both Magento 2 and SAP Business One, let’s see how to transfer the corresponding data between the two systems.

 How to Synchronize Customer Groups Between Magento 2 and SAP Business One

-- Get the Improved Import & Export extension and the SAP Business One Integration Add-on for Magento 2.
+- Get the SAP Business One Integration Add-on for Magento 2.

-- Install and enable them on your Magento 2 website.
+- Install and enable it on your Magento 2 website.